2014-06-02 | python

 Take the small script on this page for example.
 At the top of the script

-sh.py is being imported with import sh
+sh.py is being imported with import sh.
+Then further down, the following

 lines test for command availability and make the commands available as python